kekse1/count2/docs/guidelines.md

 Every other module should also be below the `kekse\*` namespace.

 ## Constants
-All need their own `constants.inc.php` files (in all sub-project directories, including the `kekse` base).
+All need their own `constants.php` files (in all sub-project directories, including the `kekse` base).

 ## `Throwable`